Sheep Crafts for Kids Page 3

 How to Make the Puppet:

 1. Print out the sheep head pattern and the feet patterns or draw your own.
-(Patterns for this craft is available to members only.)
 There are six feet per sheet so you won't need to print out as many feet patterns.

 2. If you have young children cut out the patterns before class.
 To make cutting faster staple several sheets together so that they match up and cut them out all together.
 When cutting out the feet don't worry about cutting around each bump and indent, just cut them straight.